joosy/guides/guides/layouts-pages-and-routing.md

 title: "Layouts, pages and routing"
 ---

+### Layouts

+As you use Rails, you're familiar with the concept behind them.
+Basically, layouts are used to keep your templates DRY.
+You can have as many nest levels in your layouts as you want.

-### Creating a page
+### Pages

-Now let's create a simple Joosy page and see what's going on.
+Let's create a simple Joosy page and see what's going on.

     rails g joosy:page blog/welcome/hi